IanDCarroll/GoScrumYourself/DailyScrum.md

  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+11/9/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - Yak shaved for practice
+  - Sert up interview environment
+  - Participated in technical interview
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - read more of Extreme Programming explained
+  - get back to Learn Ruby the Hard Way
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - That was such a massive push that happened in rythm separate from my normal sprint.
+It will take some cognitive overhead to switch back to the previous focus.
+In future sprints I can bake into the goal preparation for the lessons I learned yesterday.

 11/8/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - set up basic interview environment (Still have questions)